-For some solo travellers, Guatemala City might seem too intense a destination for an extended stay.
+For some travellers, Guatemala City might seem too intense a destination for an extended stay.
 But skipping the country’s capital would mean missing out on a city that’s got a huge amount to offer, including enticing cuisine, the country’s best museums and vibrant nightlife.
-Here are some of the best hostels for solo travellers to base themselves in while getting acquainted with the city.
+Here are some of the best hostels for travellers to base themselves in while getting acquainted with the city.

 Hostal Las Volcanes, Guatemala City

 Hostal Las Volcanes is a good first stop for anyone flying into Guatemala

 : once through security, the hostel is just a short walk (or a seconds-long taxi ride) away.
 That’s not all Las Volcanes has to offer, though; it also has friendly staff that will go above and beyond to ensure that every guest starts their stay in the city on the right foot, and a lovely garden to relax in if you’ve had a few too many cervezas

 Located in Zona 10, the safest part of Guatemala City